Book a luxury suite to see the Nashville Predators play today!

 A hard-fought six games series ensued with the Anaheim Ducks in the conference finals.
 A surging Anaheim team brimming with strength and speed was not enough to shake the Predators, who again triumphed to reach the NHL Stanley Cup Finals.
 Facing the defending champion Pittsburgh Penguins, the Predators gave them everything they had.
 Digging themselves out of the 2-0 deficit to even the series, the Predators couldn’t find the strength to close out the series, losing in heartbreaking fashion in six games.

 This team is loaded on talent.
-Ryan Johansen and Viktor Arvidsson led the team in points last season and are hoping to eclipse their numbers this year.
-Young centerman Filip Forsberg continues to improve his game and become a star player in the league.
-James Neal is a veteran player making a big impact and the acquisition of PK Subban last year from Montreal definitely added to their strong play.
-Alexei Emelin, Subban’s former teammate in Montreal signed with the team in free agency, solidifying a strong defensive corps that also features Ryan Ellis and Roman Josi.
+Filip Forsberg and Viktor Arvidsson led the team in points last season and are hoping to eclipse their numbers this year.
+Centerman Ryan Johansen continues to impress as he has become a star player in the league.
+The acquisition of PK Subban from Montreal definitely added to their strong play.
+The already strong defensive corps that features Ryan Ellis and Roman Josi does a great job in their own end.
 Pekka Rinne will take his normal spot between the pipes, determined to keep the scoring low and allowing his team the opportunity to come out on top night after night.

-This team may have been underrated last year, but the same should not be expected this year.
-After making a big splash in the playoffs, the Nashville Predators have arrived as a Cup contender determined to make it back to the finals.
+This team may have been underrated in the past, but that is no longer the case as Nashville has proven how deadly they can be.
+After making a big splash in the playoffs last season, the Nashville Predators have arrived as a Cup contender determined to make it back to the finals.
 Some of the most loved players to suit up for Nashville include Pekka Rinne, Shea Weber, David Legwand, Roman Josi, Filip Forsberg, Mike Fisher, Ryan Suter, Paul Kariya, and Kimmo Timonen.
 More information about the history of the Nashville Predators as well as their current team can be found by clicking here.